 For instance, if you’re dealing with writer’s block, make a goal to write 1000 words in an hour.
 Things like that.

 Also, your quota alone might be enough to achieve a successful level of sales accountability, depending on your personal motivators.

 Just remember to make it a realistic and achievable deadline.
 If you’re following the SMART goals method, you should be doing that anyway.

 Be SMART In Your Sales Accountability

 When it comes to accountability, the SMART method is key.

-Don’t expect it to work if you’re making goals that are impossible to achieve.
+Don’t expect it to work if you’re making sales goals that are impossible to achieve.
 You’re doing yourself a huge disservice and putting unnecessary pressure on yourself.

 We have enough stress to deal with, and this goal-hitting method is there to support your journey toward improvement, not beat you down.
 Best of all, when you build it into your process or sales method, it becomes even easier!